Mortgage Interest Rates For First Time Homebuyers

 Let me share a real-world example.

 A couple I know refinanced their mortgage after being told they should lower their rate.
+Yes—they got a better, lower, interest rate.
+But they made a costly mistake.

 They were planning to move in 5 years, and refinancing: